scality/core-ui/README.md

 ### `npm run storybook:deploy`

-This will build the Storybook and deploy the Storybook to the [ui-core GitHub Pages](https://scality.github.io/core-ui/).
+Build the Storybook and deploy the Storybook to the [ui-core GitHub Pages](https://scality.github.io/core-ui/).

 ### `npm run plop`